arvindp14/Arvind_BSE_Portfolio/index.md

 ![Headstone Image](logo.svg)

-# Final Milestone
+?# Final Milestone
-For your final milestone, explain the outcome of your project.
+-For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about